 Don't put too many objects on each slide.
 This will confuse or distract your audience from your message.

 Don't overdo it with animations, either!
-You can make objects fly on and off slides, but it will distract from your message.
+You can make objects fly on and off slides, but it'll distract from your message.

 Don't speak for too long.
 No matter how good your slides look, an audience will eventually tune out.